Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Monomial convolutions and ideal boson-fermion gases

-Sections \ref{sec:bf} and \ref{sec:eta-mixed} ignore {\it zero-point energies} of Hamiltonians.
-This is often done in statistical mechanics \cite{KapGal}.
-However, let us assume otherwise and consider Casimir energies (or Ramanujan summation) for divergent sums of zero-point energies.
+Sections~\ref{sec:intro-stat-pt} and~\ref{sec:eta-mixed} ignore {\it zero-point energies}.
+This is often done in statistical mechanics~\cite{KapGal}.
+However, let us attempt not to ignore.
+In particular, by monomial convolutions, we consider the Casimir energies as the following Ramanujan summation of the divergent zero-point energy sums of $B(1,v)$ and $F(1,v)$.